ASIC grants class order exemption with regulatory framework for stablecoins on the horizon 10 min read

 This comes alongside:

-- the release of Treasury Laws Amendment (Regulating Digital Asset, and Tokenised Custody, Platforms) Bill 2025 Exposure Draft (the draft Digital Asset Platform Bill) intended to introduce a comprehensive regime for digital asset platforms and tokenised custody platforms.
+- the release of Treasury Laws Amendment (Regulating Digital Asset, and Tokenised Custody, Platforms) Bill 2025 Exposure Draft (the draft Digital Asset Platform Bill) proposing to introduce a comprehensive regime for digital asset platforms and tokenised custody platforms.
 This is not intended to capture payment 'stablecoins'; and

 - experimentation from various institutions on the potential of digital assets in payments.
 This includes the join activities of the Reserve Bank of Australia; the Digital Finance Cooperative Research Centre; and various institutional participants in Project Acacia, which involves a number of pilot and proof of concept use cases, with both central-bank issued digital currencies and privately issued stablecoins.

-ASIC's current guidance for stablecoins
+Australia's current guidance for stablecoins

 In December 2024, ASIC released Consultation Paper 381 (CP 381) proposing significant amendments to INFO 225, including several worked examples.
-It contains guidance on the ASIC's interpretation of existing laws, and its preliminary view that stablecoins are likely financial products (specifically, a non-cash payment facility).However, this update has not been implemented, and the CP 381 explicitly acknowledges that ASIC's application of the existing law 'may be materially different to how the Government's proposed payment services licensing … may potentially apply to stablecoins …'.
+It contains guidance on ASIC's interpretation of existing laws, and its preliminary view that stablecoins are likely to be financial products (specifically, a non-cash payment facility).

 New ASIC Class Order eases entry for stablecoin intermediaries

-Australia’s first official licence was issued immediately following the class order, to Macropod (Catena Digital), with its stablecoin product 'AUDM' listed in the class order.7 ASIC has also proposed amendments to the class order, seeking to add a second stablecoin, 'AUDF', issued by Forte Securities Australia Pty Ltd—alongside several small changes, to further streamline future additions as and when they arise.8 Both existing licensed stablecoin issuers have been licensed as a non-cash payment facility (consistent with INFO 225).
+Australia’s first official licence was issued immediately following the class order, to Macropod (Catena Digital), with its stablecoin product 'AUDM' listed in the class order.5 ASIC has also proposed amendments to the class order, seeking to add a second stablecoin, 'AUDF', issued by Forte Securities Australia Pty Ltd—alongside several small changes, to further streamline future additions as and when they arise.6 Both existing licensed stablecoin issuers have been licensed as a non-cash payment facility (consistent with INFO 225).

 The effect of the class order is to provide further flexibility and clarity to downstream intermediaries for the issued stablecoins where they are issued by a licensed entity.
 Intermediaries benefiting from the relief must make the issuer's product disclosure statement available to their clients, but are otherwise exempt from licensing requirements.